 What is Menu Planning

 Menu planning is one of the most important managerial activities of food and beverage operations executed by a team comprising the entrepreneur, the restaurant manager, and the executive chef.
+Menu planning calls for thought on many factors that would determine the success of the f&b operation.

 In the hospitality industry, the general manager and the food and beverage manager will also be members of the team.
 In welfare catering operations, the head of the institution, the catering manager, and the finance manager will be involved.